Akbarsait/mac-apps/README.md

 # MacOS Applications
-This document is to capture the details on free and paid Macbook apps.
+Page to highligh some of the best and useful apps which are avaialbel for free and as well in paid version for everydays productivity.

 **Productivity Apps**
 - [Alfred](https://www.alfredapp.com/) Helps improving the effeciency with Hotkey, keywords etc.